12 foods that are brilliant for your heart

-Eating healthily can help you to keep at a good weight, lower your cholesterol, and reduce your risk of high blood pressure and diabetes.
+Eating healthily can help you to keep at a good weight, lower your cholesterol, and reduce your risk of high blood pressure, raised cholesterol and diabetes and as a result ensure you have access to the best life insurance quotes.

 Adopting a healthy diet can also help you to look after your heart.
 So, if you want to reduce your risk of heart disease, here are 12 foods that you should consider adding to your diet.